Admissions FAQ

 A. No, all applications are considered together, and no preference is given to applications received early.

 A. It is important to get all required parts of your application to us by the deadline.
 Use the status page to check which pieces we have received and which pieces are outstanding.
 Confirm with your teachers and registrar they have received an email from Summer Science Program and are able to submit by the deadline.
-We permit teachers and school officials a short grace period IF your part of the application is complete by the deadline.
-However, our application review process begins quickly, and we cannot accommodate late applications.
+Our application review process begins quickly, and we cannot accommodate late applications.

 A. Here are some tips and tricks for dealing with log in/application issues:

-A. From the Admissions tab select Application Status on the left menu to see which application parts have been logged for you.
+A. Within your application portal, you will have a Checklist displaying the various required application pieces, their due dates, and whether they were received.
 After an application piece arrives, it can take up to a week for us to open, process, and log it, so please wait before inquiring.

 A. Each application is read and carefully considered by an Admissions Committee of staff, volunteer alumni, and former faculty.